 If you own or manage a gated property, you know that residents, visitors, and staff have high expectations regarding property access.
-Residents expect to quickly let themselves and their visitors in.
-They also expect a secure system that keeps unwanted visitors out.
-Property staff wants an entry system that is simple and secure — dealing with fobs, remotes, and keycards is not only inconvenient but insecure.
 But with so many options out there for gate entry systems, how do you know which one will best suit your needs?

 This post walks you through the three most common types of gate entry management systems: access control systems, telephone entry systems, and gate intercoms.
-Then, we’ll help you choose the gate entry system that’s the best fit for you.
+Then, it explains how to choose the gate entry system that’s the best fit for you.

 This post covers: